Separate Exchangeability as Modeling Principle in Bayesian Nonparametrics: Exchangeability as a Modeling Principle

-Note that exchangeability is a degenerate special case of partial exchangeability which corresponds to ignoring the information on the specific populations $j$ from which the data are collected, i.e., ignoring the known heterogeneity.
+Note that exchangeability is a degenerate special case of partial exchangeability, which corresponds to ignoring the information on the specific populations $j$ from which the data are collected, i.e., ignoring the known heterogeneity.
 The opposite, also degenerate, extreme case corresponds to modeling data from each population independently, i.e., ignoring similarities between populations.
-See \cite{aldous1985exchangeability} or \cite{kallenberg2006probabilistic} for detailed probabilistic accounts on different exchangeability assumptions and \cite{foti2013survey} and \cite{orbanz2014bayesian} for insightful discussions on the topic in the context of non-paramatric Bayesian models (BNP).
+See \cite{aldous1985exchangeability,kallenberg2005probabilistic,austin2008exchangeable,aldous2010uses} for detailed probabilistic accounts on different exchangeability assumptions and \cite{orbanz2014bayesian} or \cite{foti2015survey} for discussions in the context of BNP models.

-The way how partial exchangeability preserves heterogeneity is perhaps easiest seen in considering marginal correlations between pairs of observations.
-As desired, partial exchangeability allows increased dependence between two observation arising from the same experimental condition, compared to correlation between observations arising from different populations.
-For instance, under partial exchangeability \eqref{eq:PartExc} it is possible that
+The way partial exchangeability preserves heterogeneity is easiest to see by considering correlations between pairs of observations.
+As desired, partial exchangeability allows increased dependence between two observations arising under the same experimental condition, compared to the dependence between observations arising from different populations.
+For instance, under \eqref{eq: PartExc} it is possible that

 while by definition of exchangeability, under \eqref{eq:def_Fin_Exc}